- artcle by Lisa Binsfeld

 - Your budget is tight.
 Sometimes, it just isn’t possible to meet your savings and investment goals.
 If you have people who depend on you, term life insurance is better than nothing.

 The term itself is often the biggest drawback to a term life policy.
 When it expires, you might find you still want life insurance.
 To obtain coverage you will have to renew or purchase a new policy, but because you will be older, your premiums will be significantly higher.
-And if, like Rob, your health has declined, you may not be able to buy life insurance at any price.
+And if, like Pat, your health has declined, you may not be able to buy life insurance at any price.

 Permanent life insurance – a better option